soveng/website/src/content/concept/-index.md

       **The Ideal Participant**:
       The ideal participant is an experienced builder who resonates with the Bitcoin ethos, can code independently, and is eager to explore the frontier.
 They are excited—rather than terrified—by the prospect of demoing half-baked prototypes, crave long, oxytocin-fueled walks, and thrive on rapid feedback.
 They believe that Freedom Tech is the moral imperative of our time, want to build the future they want to see, and are willing to be fully present for the full program.

-      **The Magic Formula**: Bring 21 aligned people together in a place that is highly Bitcoin-friendly, beautiful, and conducive to spontaneous creation, and magical things are bound to happen.
+      **The Magic Formula**: Bring 21 aligned people together in a place that is highly Bitcoin-friendly and beautiful, and you get the perspective shift needed for new ideas to take root.

       **The Goal**: We want to see awesome stuff being built, expand the impact that freedom tech can have, come up with new ideas and protocols, test them immediately, and have a good time while doing it.
     image: 'stay-weird.jpg'